ProjectRecommend/docs/design-docs/final/SRS_final.md

 #### Classifier

-- The classifier is the core of this application as it is gonna take the heavy lifting of suggesting the right tracks for the user.
+- The classifier is the core of this application as it takes the heavy lifting of suggesting the right tracks for the user.

 - The classifier comes into effect in 2 different situations